wardwouts/koreader-syncthing/README.md

 ### Install certificates
 This is needed to make global discovery work.

-The global discovery and relay work if you add a missing certificate file.
 You can use the Koreader terminal emulator in a Kobo device to add the file.
 That means that be possible to sync the device over the internet:

 Open a terminal emulator session:
 ```shell